Lila-Kuhlt/Close-Encounters-of-the-Jeff-Kind/README.md

 # Close Encounters of the Jeff Kind
-Lila-Pause GameJam event on Ludum Dare 53.
+A bullet hell game submitted on Ludum Dare 53.

 A bullet hell where players take on the role of Jeff, the last remaining packet deliverer for the human resistance in an alien invasion.
 As Jeff navigates through a barrage of alien attacks, players must collect and deliver important packets before time runs out.